 If your dream is to be able to ride your bike to work each day, look no further than this unique neighborhood.
 With 12.2% of residents in the Allegheny West neighborhood commuting on a bicycle to and from work daily, this neighborhood has more bicycle commuters than 99.8% of all neighborhoods in the U.S., according to NeighborhoodScout's exclusive analysis.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Allegheny West neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Allegheny West neighborhood buck this trend.
 20.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.4% of U.S. neighborhoods.

 Did you know that the Allegheny West neighborhood has more Jamaican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 4.5% of this neighborhood's residents have Jamaican ancestry.